boonitis/gamejam2018-kalawar/README.md

 # Kala War

-Unity powered local multiplayer game where 4 players divided into 2 teams competing with each other.
+The Unity powered local multiplayer game where 4 players divided into 2 teams competing with each other.
 The game is based on the events in the alternate reality of some junta country in South-East Asia.

 ## Getting Started